-- 1. Read the assigned pages before lecture.
+- Read the assigned pages before lecture.
 You will understand the lectures better.
 The lecture will be based upon the reading, but there will not be enough time to cover every detail in class.
 Nevertheless, you are accountable for all reading on the exams.
 If you bump into material that is too technically challenging, don't get bogged down.
 Skip it (temporarily).
 Return to the most difficult material later. - 2.
 Outline the important points as you read on index cards or a notebook.
 This will help you remember the flow of information and contextualize the details. - 3.
 Come to class and participate in discussion. - 4.
 Rewatch lectures. - 5.
 Review your notes and the lecture slides.
 Slides will NOT contain the instructor's notes.
 They will contain announcements, illustrations, diagrams, and photos which augment the lecture.
 They will be posted after each lecture.
 You are accountable for everything in the lecture slides. - 6.
 Study in groups.
 You are encouraged to study with other students in the course.
 However, work on exams must be solely your own.
 See "Academic Integrity" statement above. - 7.
 Go to your discussion section and office hours.
 There will be opportunities to review the material and ask questions. - 8.
 Engage with the material.
 If you are curious and invested in learning about virology, you have a much higher chance of absorbing and retaining the material and getting a good grade. - 9.
 Take quizzes seriously.
 Though short, these will give you a sense for the types of questions that will be on exams. - 10.
 Prepare for exams.
-Exams will be open book and open note but you will not have time to go and look for each answer.
-Make sure you study the materials so that you have enough time to finish the exam.
+Unlike quizzes, midterm and final exams will be closed book and closed note.
+Please prepare for these exams with this in mind.